pishoyg/coptic/README.md

 1. **Deploy the flashcards on a standalone app.** (100+ hours, delegate)

+1. **Incorporate Scriptorium's data.
+Gain familiarity with their platform.
+   Parse their dictionary.** (7-8 hours, delegated)

 1. **Publish the decks through Anki.** (1 hours)

+1. **Add word derivations to a TSV, and then to the flashcards.** (3-4 hours)

 1. Flashcard synchronization seems to be working fine.
 However, running the generation script twice produces a different file, and reimporting